 In your pitch, you should: Promise to promote the content via your own social/promotional channels and include data about your followings on such channels.

-The challenges of pitching
+The challenges of pitching as a freelance writer

 Anything worthwhile is bound to have a few speed bumps, and pitching is no exception.

 Keep track of your pitches in an Excel or Google spreadsheet.
 Have entries for:

 - The title of the pitch